 ACT or SAT (ERW+M) scores can either be sent directly to UT from testing agencies, be visible on transcripts from high school counselors, entered into the Self-Reported Academic Record (SRAR), or through your VIP Portal.
 We use the superscoring method, meaning we take your highest section scores of each test taken to determine your new composite score for application review.
 This usually yields a higher composite score, making your application more competitive.

 You can take these tests as many times as you want and send us or update your new scores.
 We will recalculate your overall composite score and update your application.
 In order to be fully considered for institutional scholarships, standardized tests must be taken prior to July 1 at the end of your senior year if you choose to include your test scores.
-Students who do not submit test scores will receive consideration for institutional merit and need-based scholarships.
+Students who do not submit test scores will receive consideration for the Beacon Scholarship.

 Once an application for admission is submitted, students who choose to include test scores cannot change their preference at a later date.
 Students who initially choose to be test-optional can change their preference to include test scores after submitting their application.

 Our codes for standardized tests are as follows: